luispadron/UICircularProgressRing/README.md

 ### Interface Builder

 Simply drag a `UIView` into your storyboard.
-Make sure to subclass `UICircularProgressRingView` and that the module points `UICircularProgressRing`.
+Make sure to subclass `UICircularProgressRing` and that the module points to `UICircularProgressRing`.

 Design your heart out